UW-xDD/dictionary_example/README.md

 Homo sapiens,Mammalia,Primates,Hominidae
 ```
 Will create a dictionary entry of "Homo sapiens", index all documents and
-mentions of "Home sapiens" in the GeoDeepDive corpus, and track whether
+mentions of "Home sapiens" in the xDD corpus, and track whether
 mentions of one of [Mammalia, Primates, Hominidae] are also be mentioned within
 a document to be considered a match.